Note

 from the Python toolbox Numba will translate our

-evaluation function into optimized machine code during runtime based on the LLVM compiler library ().
+evaluation function into optimized machine code during runtime based on the LLVM compiler library.
+Let’s see, how this helps with our vectorized and our non-vectorized models:

 # njit optimization of non-vectorized model

-func, args = net.get_run_func(func_name="li_eval", file_name="li_novec_numba", step_size=1e-3, in_place=False,
+func, args, _, _ = net.get_run_func(func_name="li_eval", file_name="li_novec_numba", step_size=1e-3, in_place=False,

 vectorize=False, decorator=njit)